-\textbf{S6.2: \textit{Semantic-aware Resource Allocation and Scheduling.}} Another research direction is to jointly optimize resource allocation and scheduling for sensor or C\&C data transmission.
+\textbf{{D6.2}: \textit{Semantic-aware Resource Allocation and Scheduling.}} Another research direction is to jointly optimize resource allocation and scheduling for sensor or C\&C packets transmission.
 Existing schemes, such as proportional fair scheduling and frequency-domain packet scheduling (FDPS), focus solely on bit-level uplink performance, resulting in inefficient resource utilization.
-For example, FDPS may allocate minimal resources to critical data (e.g., images containing target objects) under poor channel conditions, delaying transmission.This highlights the need for semantic-aware resource allocation and scheduling, where more communication resources are allocated to more important sensor or C\&C data to ensure timely and reliable transmission.
+For example, FDPS may allocate minimal resources to critical data (e.g., images containing target objects) under poor channel conditions, delaying transmission.
+This highlights the need for semantic-aware resource allocation and scheduling, where more communication resources are allocated to more important sensor or C\&C packets to ensure timely and reliable transmission.

-\textbf{S6.3: \textit{Semantic-aware Dynamic Transmission.}} Existing fixed-period transmission of sensor or C\&C data wastes resources on low-importance data.
-This brings the need to design a semantic-aware dynamic transmission approach, which adapts transmission rate based on data importance.
+\textbf{{D6.3}: \textit{Semantic-aware Dynamic Transmission.}} Existing fixed-period transmission of sensor or C\&C packets wastes resources on low-importance data.
+This {introduces another direction} to design a semantic-aware dynamic transmission approach, which adapts transmission rate based on data importance.
 Specifically, only essential data is transmitted, with rates increased in high-risk scenarios (e.g., dense obstacles) or under more stringent safety requirements, enabling more frequent delivery of critical data.